archethic-foundation/project-management/README.md

-# project-management DRAFT
+# project-management TEMPLATES
-This is a draft branch for all creating all documents to be reviewed and approved.
+This is the template branch which contains markdown format guides for creating documents